 Stage 1 developed a framework for assessing the competitiveness and efficiency of the superannuation system, which forms the basis for the assessment in stage 3.
 The final report for stage 1 was published in November 2016.

 Stage 2 examines alternative models for a formal competitive process for allocating default fund members to default superannuation products.
-In the context of receiving the terms of reference for the stage 3 inquiry into the Competitiveness and Efficiency of Australia's Superannuation System, the Treasurer has agreed that the stage 2 inquiry be incorporated into and finalised as part of the stage 3 inquiry by June 2018.
+In the context of receiving the terms of reference for the stage 3 inquiry into the Competitiveness and Efficiency of Australia's Superannuation System, the Treasurer has agreed that the stage 2 inquiry be incorporated into and finalised as part of the stage 3 inquiry.